hammlab/k-beam-minimax/readme.md

 ![GAN - Mixture of Gaussians](/misc/jsd.jpg "mixture of gaussians")
 <!--*Caption: Simultaneously tracking K local maxima of the minimax problem improves convergence and stability significantly as K increases.*-->

-This page is the repository for the codes used in ["K-Beam Subgradient Descent for Minimax Optimization," ICML, 2018](http://arxiv.org/abs/1805.11640).
+This page is the repository for the codes used in ["K-Beam Subgradient Descent for Minimax Optimization," ICML 2018](http://arxiv.org/abs/1805.11640).

 ---
 ### Abstract